|

 Chips: structured pieces

-When you add a file to FileGrind, it gets broken down into chips.
+When you add a file to FileGrind, it gets broken into chips.
 Each chip carries the content plus metadata: where it came from, what page or section, what type of content it is.

 Example: Grinding a PDF